marcelorubim/reactnd-project-myreads-starter/README.md

     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── Book.js # A React Component that represent the books on the application.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── BookGrid.js # A React Component that represent a grid with books on the application.
     ├── Bookshelf.js # A React Component that represent the bookshelf on the application.
     ├── Search.js # A React Component for the Search Page on the application.
     ├── icons # Helpful images for your app.
 Use at your discretion.